-A New York State Department of Environmental Conservation (NYSDEC) Factsheet has been mailed out.
+A New York State Department of Environmental Conservation (NYSDEC) Factsheet was mailed out in October 2015.
 The factsheet summarizes the construction in the bulkhead area that is a part of the Rockaway Park Former Manufactured Gas Plant (MGP) Site remediation.
 A copy of this factsheet can be found on this website under the Key Documents/Factsheets and Newsletters.

 National Grid maintains a telephone hotline for the site, 718-403-3400, for any questions or comments from the community.

 CAMP data is reviewed and compared to specific NYSDEC/NYSDOH approved criteria, known as “Action Limits.”
 As a result of this evaluation process, site conditions are categorized into two categories, “Operational Condition” and “Action Condition.”
 The “Operational Condition” is applicable when the data is below the “Alert, Response and Action Limits”, and means that normal operations can continue.
 The “Action Condition” occurs when one or more of the fifteen minute average measurements for Dust (PM10), Total Volatile Organic Compounds (TVOC) or Odor Intensity are greater than the background or upwind measurement by the specified “Action Limits.”
 Reaching an Action Level requires corrective action or stopping work until the condition is addressed or abates.
-During the period from Monday, November 16, 2015 through Friday, November 20, 2015, four portable CAMP stations were in-use and measured TVOC and PM10.
-Fifteen-minute averages for TVOC and PM10 data remained below the Action Limit.
+During the period from Monday, January 11, 2016 through Friday, January 15, 2016, four portable CAMP stations were in-use and measured TVOC and PM10.
+Fifteen-minute averages for TVOC data remained below the Action Limit.
 However, there were 15-minute average PM10 concentrations greater than the Action Limit on Wednesday, January 13, 2016 at two of the four portable stations.
 The elevated PM10 concentrations were caused by gusty winds blowing dust across the site.